m97j/har-safety-ai/README.md

 # 📌 Project Overview

-HAR-Safety-AI is a **real-time hazardous action recognition model** designed for safety-critical environments such as industrial sites and public facilities.
+HAR-Safety-AI is a **real-time human action recognition model** designed for safety-critical environments such as industrial sites and public facilities.

 This model uses: